 COURSE DESCRIPTION: Conforms to the College Board topics for the Advanced Placement Physics examination.
 (Refer to Qualifications for Enrollment in AP Courses on page 8).
 This course is the first of two algebra based college introductory level physics courses that will provide sufficient time to acquire a level of conceptual understanding, by way of a student centric inquiry based learning experience.
 AP Physics 1 will cover all topics found in a typical college introductory physics course and will develop the skills needed to succeed not only in physics, but in technology based college course.
 This course represents the level of physics used by college majors that use technology without being scientists or engineers like all areas of medicine, business minded degrees with technology applications, forensics, architecture, and building sciences.
-Experimentation will foster observations that will be supported via physics 1 will be: kinematics, Newton's laws of motion, torque, rotational motion & angular momentum, gravitation & circular motion, work, energy, power, linear momentum, oscillations, mechanical waves, sound, and DC circuits.
+Experimentation will foster observations that will be supported via physical models that the student will become familiar with during the year.
+Topics of study in AP Physics 1 will be: kinematics, Newton's laws of motion, torque, rotational motion & angular momentum, gravitation & circular motion, work, energy, power, linear momentum, oscillations, mechanical waves, sound, and DC circuits.
 (Refer to Qualifications for Enrollment in AP Courses on page 8).